Expecting Your Master’s Degree? Procedures to Help

-You must meet both departmental and the Graduate School requirements for graduation.
-It is your responsibility to notify your departmental graduate coordinator by the department deadline of your intention to graduate.
-Your department must request your degree warrant a minimum of three weeks before your defense/exam or the degree deadline.
+You must meet both program and the Graduate School requirements for graduation.
+It is your responsibility to notify your graduate program coordinator by the deadline of your intention to graduate.
+Your program must request your degree warrant a minimum of three weeks before your defense/exam or the degree deadline.
 The Graduate School issues a degree warrant if you meet these requirements:

-Students receiving a second (or third) master's degree from UW-Madison, and students receiving two master's degrees during the same semester, must submit official lists (on departmental letterhead and signed by advisors or department chairs) of courses used for each degree.
+- Students receiving a second (or third) master’s degree from UW-Madison, and students receiving two master’s degrees during the same semester, must submit official lists (on program letterhead and signed by advisors or program chairs) of courses used for each degree.
 We use these lists to check the 25% overlap rule.

-Master’s Completion Student Update: Please complete the Master’s Completion Student Update to inform the Graduate School about your academic and career plans.
-By completing the update, you provide the Graduate School with valuable information about post-degree placement, and help us determine how we can improve programs and services for students.
-At the end of the semester, graduate students will be sent an email containing instructions on how to complete the update.
+Master’s Degree Survey: Please complete the Master’s Degree Survey to inform the Graduate School about your academic experience and career plans.
+By completing the survey, you provide the Graduate School with valuable information about post-degree placement, and help us determine how we can improve programs and services for students.
+All answers are kept confidential and are only shared in aggregate with all of the other responses from your program.
+The survey takes about 20 minutes to complete.
+At the end of the semester, graduate students will be sent an email containing a link to the survey.

 If you are required to deposit your thesis at Memorial Library, you must deposit before the degree deadline.
 Please follow the instructions available here: Guide to Preparing Your Master’s Thesis.